 So what goes in to deciding when you should replace your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
 1 inch filters usually need to be changed every month and 3 inch filters should be swapped out every three months, dependent on the recommendations of the filter maker.

 - Home habits: if you have pets in your home, it might make sense to switch out your filter more often because of pet dander.
 If a family member suffers from allergies or asthma, contemplate replacing your home’s air filter more frequently to help ease their symptoms.

 Now you’re probably wondering how to replace your furnace filter.
 Inevitably this will change depending on what furnace you have, but normally:

-At Donelson Air Service Experts, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Donelson Air Service Experts, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 615-953-9885 or schedule an appointment with us online.

 - Open or take off the air filter panel near the bottom of your furnace to expose an open compartment.